PrinciplesDotDev/principles/iterate-in-thens.md

 Categories = ["Process"]
 Description = ""
 Tags = ["epic:principle"]
-title = "Iterate chunks of work in Thens"
+title = "Iterate in Thens"
 +++

-You should iterate on a focused chunk of work at a time.
-Once that work has been complete, then iterate on another focused chunk of work:
+You should iterate sequentially on a focused chunk of work at a time.
+Once that chunk has been completed, THEN start the next chunk of work.
+This is opposed to doing multiple chunks of work at the same time and working on them simultaneously.

-Do this
-THEN this
-THEN this

-Rather than iterating in ands, which is attempting  several chunks of work at the same time.

-Do this AND this AND this AND this.

 ## Why

+* Easier on the mind.
+Sequential working increases the chance that all relevant context associated with a chunk of work be kept in mind.
+* Reduced context switching.
+Working on many related, but separate tasks, causes increased context switching.

 ## How